 Kitah for Schools brings the power of online learning to Jewish schools, educators, and students.

-Today more than ever, as schools face the uncertainly of the ongoing COVID-19 crisis, teachers and administrators need high-quality digital lessons that they can assign to their students either at home or in the classroom in an easy, simple manner.
+Today more than ever, teachers and administrators need high-quality digital lessons that they can assign to their students either at home or in the classroom in an easy, simple manner.

-Kitah offers flipped-classroom courses based on the Kahn Academy model, which educate and engage students with skill-based lessons which can be studied asychronously, in a non-frontal learning slot.
+Kitah offers digital courses based on the Kahn Academy model, which educate and engage students with skill-based lessons which can be studied asychronously, in a non-frontal learning slot.

 How does Kitah work?